Are Centauros exotic signals of the QGP?: Centauro explanations

-An estimate of the value of the interaction length of the Centauro fireball can be obtained from the comparison of the observed rate of Centauro events, detected at the mountain top level, after Centauro fireballs decaying, with the results of experiments looking for heavy penetrating particles, assuming that Centauro fireballs before their decays may be identified with such objects.
+{\centerline {\em Experimental constraints on $\lambda$ or $\tau$}} An estimate of the value of the interaction length of the Centauro fireball can be obtained from the comparison of the observed rate of Centauro events, detected at the mountain top level, after Centauro fireballs decaying, with the results of experiments looking for heavy penetrating particles, assuming that Centauro fireballs before their decays may be identified with such objects.
 On the one hand, it seems that the large flux of Centauro events detected in Chacaltaya and Pamir emulsion chambers suggests a long interaction length of the Cenaturo fireball, allowing it to reach the mountain top level.
 On the other hand, the negative results of the experiments looking for heavy penetrating particles at White Mountains and Mt Norikura by means of CR--39 films could be explained, by assuming a short interaction length of Centauro fireball, allowing for its decay before reaching the mountain top altitude \cite{lit_Kinoshita}.
 However, the careful analysis of that seeming contradiction \cite{8} shows that the interaction length of the Centauro fireball, $\lambda_{Cnt}$ larger than 150 g/cm$^{2}$, is in accordance with the results of both kind of experiments.

 The long interaction length of Centauro fireball could be connected with the very high binding energy and the reduced geometrical cross section (the estimated volume of the fireball \cite{8} is more than six times smaller than that of the ordinary nucleus with A=75).

-If the Centauro fireball is an unstable state spontaneously decaying with the probability P(x) after travelling a distance x $\approx$ 15 km, then the lifetime $\tau_{0}$, in its own frame, can be calculated from the formula:
+If the Centauro fireball is an unstable state spontaneously decaying with the probability P(x) after travelling a distance x $\approx$ 15 km, then the lifetime $\tau_{0}$, in its own frame, assuming $ P(x) \sim 10\%-50\%$, is obtained to be of the order of 10$^{-9}$ s.
+This means that the fireball could decay via weak interactions, since strong decays occur within $\sim 10^{-23}-10^{-24}$~s.
+Even so, the lifetime of $10^{-9}$ s is unrealistically long for a nonstrange, normal quark matter state.